-This course is offered online, in a blended format.
-This course is a synchronous delivery with scheduled deliverables.
-The regular, scheduled class meets Tuesday and Thursday from 10:30-12:00 on Zoom.
+This course is offered online.
+This course is an asynchronous delivery with scheduled deliverables.
 All students will complete the same module of work at the same time, they may log-in and complete the work at any time during the week.
 Students are responsible for reviewing modules on their own ahead of scheduled online class times.
 Modules, which may include readings, recordings, videos will be posted on YukonU's Learning Management System (Moodle).